 There are very clear reasons why franchisors fail.
-To an honest, experienced eye those reasons are both easy to understand and easy to avoid.
-But often, unless counseled, prospective franchisors can’t see the obvious.
+To an honest, experienced eye those reasons are both easy to see and easy to avoid.
+But often, unless properly counseled, prospective franchisors can’t see the obvious.
 And why would they?
-It’s new territory and within that territory there are a multitude of pitfalls.
-From consultants who lack knowledge or total honesty to business owners who are just stubborn (or who might also lack honesty), there’s lots to consider.
-Take one or two critical factors and you’ll probably have a franchise mess.
-Take a few of those factors and you’ll have a franchise disaster.
-It doesn’t need to be this way, but it’s a fact of life.
+It’s new territory.
+From consultants who lack knowledge, or total honesty, to business owners who are just stubborn (or who might also lack honesty), there’s lots to consider.
+If critical factors are ignored, disaster will ensue.
+It’s a fact of life, but it doesn’t need to be that way.

 Years ago we published the seminal article titled “Why New Franchisors Fail: Key Development Issues.”
 Many other pieces under a similar title have since been printed with differing opinions on the subject.
-We renamed the article ‘Franchisor Success or Failure‘ because the title seemed more uplifting if it included ‘success.’
+We’ve now renamed the article ‘Franchisor Success or Failure‘ because the title seemed more uplifting than ‘failure.’
 Now we’d like to readdress the question in simple, completely understandable language.
-Franchise failure is rampant and while that failure kills franchisors, of greater importance is the failure of the franchisees and their families that trusted in the purchase of a tainted, worthless franchise.
+Franchise failure is rampant and while that failure kills franchisors, it also kills the franchisees and the families that trusted in the purchase of a probably failure.

 The Reason Why Franchisors Fail – The Alpha & The Omega